bhdirect-ebooks/dev-docs/source/code/navigation.md

 ---
 ## toc.xhtml
 All navigational aids are located within the `<body>` of the navigation document (toc.xhtml for our EPUB projects).
+When creating a new toc.xhtml file, you should use the [toc.xhtml template](https://github.com/epubknowledge/bbedit-templates/blob/master/toc/toc.xhtml).
 Each one is an ordered list (`<ol>`) of hyperlinks (`<li><a></a></li>`) nested in a `<nav>` element.
 ```html
 <nav>